Skip to main content

 info

-URL of the page where the order was initiated
+URL of the page where the event occurred

 url:"https://shop.example.com/thankyou-page"